usnistgov/oscal-tools/xslt/generate/readme.md

 `generate-oscal-blank.xsl`, when applied to OSCAL (or other XML) document source, results in a clean (reserialized) copy.

-### To come?

-#### XSLT 1.0

-Would there be any use for an XSLT 1.0 version of this utility, which could run more widely on generic platforms (supporting XSLT 1.0)?

-Should it be "blank" or could/should it rely on Java or other extension functionality to provide UUIDs?
-(Please offer your feedback in an [Issue](https://github.com/usnistgov/oscal-tools/issues).)

-#### UUIDs in SaxonJS

-As noted, currently because higher-order functions are not supported in SaxonJS SEF, the UUID-generating utility fails to compile.
-It works (albeit slowly) when called in XSLT.

-Potentially this logic could be provided by Javascript natively.
-An XSLT that stubs out such a variant is in progress.

 ## How to run

 The industry-leading [Saxon processor](https://www.saxonica.com/products/products.xml) has been relied on for development and testing.